nilarte/ml-zoomcamp-midterm-project-2024/README.md

 We also checked with test data.

 ## 3. Saving model
-We train and save model with above optimal values
+We train and save model with above optimal values.
 Here is notebook [notebook_source_for_train_py.ipynb](./notebook_source_for_train_py.ipynb)

 Also converted to python script [train.py](./train.py)